na-na-hi/renget/archive/TaliaMyrlinn.md

 A former adventurer turned business woman Talia is the owner and founder of the Morning Dew Guild Hall situated on the coast of Largo, a once overgrown estate renovated to fit her needs.
 Had a pleasant upbringing as the eldest daughter of eight to a pair of former adventurers who now run a small farm on the Arian Skylands.
 She considers herself a friend to most, and is pretty easy to get along with.
 Enjoys teasing and bullying, tends to treat others like they're a younger sibling.

 -> **Abilities** <-
 Talia would fall into the Barbarian class if those were an option; forceful and somewhat reckless employing a cold anger to make herself faster and senses sharper.
-Prefers using two-handed swords and polearms with her fighting style that could be mistaken for a dance fluidly shifting through forms and stances with grace.
+Prefers using dual swords or polearms with her fighting style that could be mistaken for a dance fluidly shifting through forms and stances with grace.
 Picked up a couple esoteric swordplay tricks in her travels before starting Morning Dew. she's pretty much always there now trying not to micromanage and get the place to a point where it can function comfortably without her.
 She itches to travel again!

 Other than that she's a great cook and has been taking singing and etiquette lessons.